jpuritz/BIO_594_2023/Exercises_ProbSets/Week05/MeganGuidry_Week5_Answers.md

 | *GPD-1*| 0.11| **2.0** |
 | *PGM-1*| 0.14| **1.5** |

+**This pattern indicates that the populations are not in a migration-drift balance because of the variance between the number of migrants.
+For instance, loci *IDH-1* has an estimated 12.3 migrants and loci *HBDH-1* has an estimated 0.2 migrants.
+I would expect to see similar numbers of migrants (at least the same magnitude) across the loci if they are in migration-drift balance.
+So does this mean that those loci are under selection?**

 * Most of the differentiation at *HBDH-1* show in the data occurs between the two species of host plants; nine of the subpopulations occured on *Solidago altissima* and the other 12 subpops were on *S. gigantean*.
 The frequency of one of the two *HBDH* alleles is 0.84 on *S. altissima* and 0.13 on *S. gigantea*.
 How does this affect your interpretation of the results?

+**The *S. altissima* allele is under positive directional selection. (local adaptation?)**

 2. Levin (1978) studied allele frequencies at the 6-*pgd* allozyme locus in 73 sub-populations of the self-incompatible species *Phlox drummondi*.
 Of these 73 subpopulations,66 were fixed for the a allele, with allele frequencies and observed heterozygosities at the other loci given below (Levin's original subpopulation numbering altered for simplicity):